dcomtois/summarytools/README.md

 #### More customization

 All functions also accept additionnal parameters which will be passed on to pander.
 See the [pander package](https://github.com/Rapporter/pander) documentation for details.

+## What's coming next?

+Under development is a function to make `summarytools` tables appear in RStudio's Viewer, in an html version with a minimal [bootstrap css](http://getbootstrap.com/) header.
+Of course, the function will also allow one to save the resulting html file.